cwrichardson/flurdymail/README.md

 them to work.
 Waiting 20 minutes every time you make a change gets very annoying, very quickly.

 Second, modularity.
-You may run this stack, and find you really like it.
+You may run this stack and find you really like it.
 Great!
 Since you like it, you decide to run other services on the infrastructure (e.g., your web servers).
 Also great!
 (In fact, that's what I do).
 But if you've deployed this from the highest